Trump forges ahead on Jerusalem-as-capital despite warnings - Aurora Sentinel

 FILE - In this Sept.
 24, 2015 file photo, Palestinians pray during the Muslim holiday of Eid al-Adha, near the Dome of the Rock Mosque in the Al Aqsa Mosque compound in Jerusalem's old city.
 Saudi Arabia has spoken out strongly against any possible U.S. recognition of Jerusalem as Israel’s capital.
 In a statement on the state-run Saudi Press Agency, the Foreign Ministry said Tuesday, Dec.
 5, 2017, that the kingdom affirms the rights of Palestinian people regarding Jerusalem which it said “cannot be changed.”
 (AP Photo/Mahmoud Illean, File)

-Trump also told the leaders of the Palestinian Authority and Jordan in phone calls that he intends to move the U.S. Embassy in Israel from Tel Aviv to Jerusalem.
+Trump will instruct the State Department to begin the multi-year process of moving the American embassy from Tel Aviv to the holy city, U.S. officials said Tuesday.
 It remains unclear, however, when he might take that physical step, which is required by U.S. law but has been waived on national security grounds for more than two decades.

+The officials said numerous logistical and security details, as well as site determination and construction, will need to be finalized first.
+Because of those issues, the embassy is not likely to move for at least 3 or 4 years, presuming there is no future change in U.S. policy.

+To that end, the officials said Trump will sign a waiver delaying the embassy move, which is required by U.S. law every six months.
+He will continue to sign the waiver until preparations for the embassy move are complete.

+The officials said recognition of Jerusalem as Israel’s capital will be an acknowledgement of “historical and current reality” rather than a political statement and said the city’s physical and political borders will not be compromised.
+They noted that almost all of Israel’s government agencies and parliament are in Jerusalem, rather than Tel Aviv, where the U.S. and other countries maintain embassies.

+The U.S. officials spoke to reporters on condition of anonymity Tuesday because they were not authorized to publicly preview Trump’s Wednesday announcement.
+Their comments mirrored those of officials who spoke on the issue last week.

-U.S. officials familiar with his planning said he would declare Jerusalem as Israel’s capital, a rhetorical volley that could have its own dangerous consequences.
+The declaration of Jerusalem as Israel’s capital is a rhetorical volley that could have its own dangerous consequences.
 The United States has never endorsed the Jewish state’s claim of sovereignty over any part of Jerusalem and has insisted its status be resolved through Israeli-Palestinian negotiation.

 The mere consideration of Trump changing the status quo sparked a renewed U.S. security warning on Tuesday.
 America’s consulate in Jerusalem ordered U.S. personnel and their families to avoid visiting Jerusalem’s Old City or the West Bank, and urged American citizens in general to avoid places with increased police or military presence.